Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 The first half of this part takes you from Kidmans Hut to the start of the open high country at the top of the Brassy Range.
 There is a foot track of sorts all the way.
 It begins by heading straight up the forested ridge behind Kidmans Hut.
 After a few hundred metres it takes a sharp left turn and crosses the lower ends of a couple of ridges, mostly though forest, eventually arriving at one of the major tributaries of the Burrungubugge River: not Dead Horse Creek but the one before it, which my map calls the (upper) Burrungubugge River but other maps give no name to.
 The track then turns right and proceeds up the northern side of this creek through low scrub to a large flat area of low scrub half-way up the range.
 It then turns left across the creek, traverses the southern side of the large flat area, goes up a forested ridge, and emerges onto the open high country.
 Your mobile phone will probably work at the top here.
 The track does not go to upper Dead Horse Creek like the track (also probably non-existent) shown on some maps.

 The early part, between Kidmans Hut and the creek, is the hardest to follow.
 Things improve after that: there are cairns and a rough track all the way up the creek and across the large flat area, a fairly clear path up the forested ridge, and a cairn at the start of the open country at the top.
+Getting to the foot of the forested ridge was tricky, because low scrub has completely obliterated the track towards the end of the large flat area, although we were sure we were there once we got there.
+There is also one point going up the ridge where the track seems to disappear.
+Try to your left.

-The second half of this part takes you from the start of the open high country across to Mawson's Hut.
+The second half of this part takes you from the start of the open high country across to Mawsons Hut.
 The country is open (a mixture of snowgrass and low scrub, with a few patches of forest on the rocky ridges), but that doesn't make it simple.

 Second, off-track walking is tiring in the open high country.
 The flats are boggy and the ridges are rocky and scrubby.
 The best walking is usually along the valley sides just above the bogs.